If you experience a bug or crash you believe is related to PSPDFKit, please let us know.

 Crashes collected via iTunes Connect can be viewed either online or directly in Xcode via the Crashes Organizer (Window > Organizer > Crashes).
 Control-click a crash report, choose Show in Finder, and send the selected files to us.

 Sometimes things will crash while you’re developing in Xcode.
 Use the

 bt all command in the

 lldb debugging console to print the stack traces of all threads — this works better than a screenshot.
-Often, we throw an assertion against incorrect API usage.
-If you have an exception breakpoint set, you don't see the contents of this message right away.
-Press the continue button until the application terminates to see the termination reason.
-In some cases this is enough to understand the issue and fix the incorrect usage.
+Often, we throw an assertion against incorrect API use.
+If you have an exception breakpoint set, you won’t see the contents of this message right away.
+Press the Continue button until the application terminates to see the termination reason.
+In some cases, this is enough to understand the issue and fix the incorrect use.

-~/Library/Logs/DiagnosticReports/ (the default location for crashes on OS X, including ones from the iOS Simulator)
+~/Library/Logs/DiagnosticReports/ (this is the default location for crashes on macOS, including ones from the iOS Simulator).

 .dSYM file, you can symbolicate the crash log manually using Xcode’s